miklos-szel/ansible_mha/README.md

  - Linux user management
  - Automated master-slave replication setup.
 You can add new slaves to a cluster online(xtrabackup stream)
  - Semi-automated failover support with MHA
- - Custom my.cnf file creation with templates
+ - my.cnf file creation based on available ram with templates
+    - custom my.cnf setup

 ###How to install